nazar-pc/aez.wasm/readme.md

 # API
 ### aez.ready(callback)
-* `callback` - Callback function that is called WebAssembly is loaded and library is ready for use
+* `callback` - Callback function that is called when WebAssembly is loaded and library is ready for use

 ### aez.encrypt(plaintext : Uint8Array, ad : Uint8Array, nonce : Uint8Array, key : Uint8Array, ciphertext_expansion : number) : Uint8Array
 Encrypts `plaintext`, returns ciphertext.
 Will throw `Error` if encryption fails.